 - HR Quick Consults - Information and advice from an HR consultant $25/15 minutes

-- HR Partnerships - Your 501 Commons consultant provides year-long support for all of your HR needs.
+- HR Partner - Your 501 Commons consultant provides year-long support for all of your HR needs.

-- Project-based HR Consulting - customized training, HR policies and handbooks, compensation studies, succession plans, etc.
+- Project-based nonprofit HR Consulting - customized training, HR policies and handbooks, compensation studies, succession plans, etc.

 - HR Tune-up and HR Toolkit - Action learning programs for cohorts of nonprofits funded by philanthropy